mhackmann18/RecipeReaper-API/README.md

-# This repository is outdated
+# Repository moved

-The repositories recipereaper-site, recipereaper-api, and recipe-scraper have been consolidated into the RecipeReaper repository.
+This repository has been consolidated into mhackmann18/RecipeReaper